ElsevierSoftwareX/SOFTX-D-20-00038/data_preparation_readme.md

 ## Preparation of datasets

-The dataset preparation step creates following files (+ some other files automatically):
+In the dataset preparation step, you will need to create the following files:
 1) `wav.scp`
 2) `utt2spk`
 3) trial lists